fargherm/spacex_capstone/README.md

 ## Outline

-View the notebooks in the following order to view the project in the order it was completed:
+The following is the order in which the project was completed (to follow along):

 * spacex-data-collection-api.ipynb
 * spacex-web-scraping.ipynb